TRI-ML/dgp/README.md

 ```

 ## Contributing
 We appreciate all contributions to DGP!
-To learn more about making a contribution to DGP, please see [contribution page](docs/CONTRIBUTING.md).
+To learn more about making a contribution to DGP, please see [Contribution Guidelines](docs/CONTRIBUTING.md).

 ## CI Ecosystem
 | Branch | CI | Notes |